 The BCBS published the final standard that sets out a supervisory framework for measuring and controlling large exposures on 15 April 2014.
-The proposed implementation date for South Africa is 1 January 2021.
+The proposed implementation date for South Africa was to be 1 April 2021 but the PA is currently considering a new implementation date.
 The large exposure framework protects banks from significant losses caused by the sudden default of an individual counterparty or a group of connected counterparties.
 The framework was designed so that the maximum possible loss a bank could incur if such a default were to occur would not endanger the bank's survival as a going concern.
 In cases where the bank's counterparty is another bank, large exposure limits will directly contribute towards the reduction of system-wide contagion risk.
 Large Exposure is defined as an exposure that is equal to or above 10 per cent. of a bank's eligible capital base.
 Eligible capital base is defined as Tier 1 capital as defined under the Basel III framework.
 The sum of all the exposure values of a bank to a single counterparty or to a group of connected counterparties should not be higher than 25 per cent. of the bank's available eligible Tier 1 capital base.
-A tighter limit of 15 per cent. of Tier 1 capital will apply to inter-GSIBs exposures.
+A tighter limit of 15 per cent. of Tier 1 capital will apply to inter-globally systemically important banks ("GSIBs") exposures and the local regulator may apply this limit to inter-DSIBs exposures.
+A limit of 15% of Tier 1 capital may also be applied by the local regulator for exposures between a smaller bank and a G-SIB.